Bolloré Logistics

+In February 2024, it was reported that CMA CGM had completed the acquisition of Bolloré Logistics for approximately €4.85 billion.

+After being acquired by CMA CGM Group, Bolloré Logistics began rebranding under the CEVA Logistics brand, one of the group's companies.

 History

 Since 1986, Bolloré Logistics was formerly established in France as a freight forwarder specialized in trade lanes from France to Africa.
-Today, Bolloré Logistics is the main logistics subsidiary of the Bolloré Group.
+Until 2024, it was a business unit of Bolloré Transport & Logistics, a fully owned subsidiary of the Bolloré Group.

-In March 2016, Bolloré Logistics and the Japanese trading, logistics, and distribution firm Toyota Tsusho (part of the Toyota conglomerate) announced they had reached a broad cooperation agreement both in Africa and globally.

-In March 2019, Cyrille Bolloré, the youngest of three sons, was appointed CEO of the Bolloré Group to succeed his father Vincent Bolloré.
+In March 2016, Bolloré Logistics and the Japanese trading, logistics, and distribution firm Toyota Tsusho announced they had reached a broad cooperation agreement both in Africa and globally.
+Three years later, Cyrille Bolloré was appointed CEO of the Bolloré Group to succeed his father Vincent Bolloré.

 In December 2022, it was announced the Bolloré Logistics subsidiary, Bolloré Africa Logistics Group, had been acquired by the Geneva-headquartered international shipping line, MSC Group.

+On May 8, 2023, Bolloré Group received an option from CMA CGM Group to acquire 100% of Bolloré Logistics for an enterprise value of €5 billion; this action is the result of special negotiations announced on 18 April 2023 between Bolloré Group and CMA CGM Group.
+The acquisition was carried out in February 2024.

+After being acquired by CMA CGM Group, Bolloré Logistics began rebranding under the CEVA Logistics brand, one of the group's companies.
+This transition will consolidate the operations of Bolloré Logistics and CEVA Logistics under a single brand, continuing to offer a range of logistics services, including air and ocean freight, ground and rail transport, and customs solutions.

 Services

 The company offers seven types of core categories including: multimodal transport, trade compliance, contract logistics, global supply chain, industrial projects, e-commerce, and customer value.

 Fields of logistics services cover multiple cargo 'verticals', including aerospace, aid & relief, automotive, consumer and retail, energy, fashion, food and beverage, fragrances and flavors, healthcare, manufacturing and engineering, and perfumes and cosmetics.

 In July, 2020, Bolloré Logistics extended its special weekly cargo freight service between Europe and West Africa, the WARA Air Service, until 31 July.